Is Now The Time To Join The Diamond Hunt? - FNArena

 Supply has also been constrained by last year’s closure of Rio Tinto’s ((RIO)) Argyle mine in WA’s Kimberley region, which had operated for close to 40 years.

-The open pit (and then underground) mine was the world’s biggest producer by volume, supplying one third of global demand for industrial diamonds.
+The open pit (and then underground) mine was the world’s biggest producer by volume and supplied about 90% of the world’s ‘rare pink’ diamonds for the high end market.

-Argyle also supplied about 90% of the world’s pink or ‘champagne’ diamonds, which used to be known as brown diamonds until the branding gurus got on the job.
+These stones accounted for less than one per cent of Argyle’s output.
+Around 70% of Argyle’s output consisted of brown diamonds, which became ‘champagne’ diamonds for the affordable jewellery market after the branding gurus got on the job.

 In its inaugural pink diamond index released this week, Australian Diamond Portfolio says the category has risen an average 30% in value over the last 12 months, with “industry estimates” suggesting a 10-12% per annum increase between 2005 and 2020.